alek98/cultural-heritage/app/README.md

 When errors are fixed and `npm run lint` doesn't give any errors or warnings, compile typescript files with `npx tsc`.
 This is neccessary because compiled files will be deployed, not typescript files.

-After that run `firebase deploy --only functions`.
+After that run `cd app` and then `firebase deploy --only functions`.
+Now functions should be available in the firebase console.